 Cubero is a tiny town located in the state of New Mexico.
 With a population of 281 people and just one neighborhood, Cubero is the 144th largest community in New Mexico.

-Cubero is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cubero, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Cubero’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cubero is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cubero who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cubero is worth considering.

-Cubero is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cubero does not have a public transit system used by locals to get to and from work.

 Cubero is an extremely ethnically-diverse town.
 The people who call Cubero home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Cubero, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Cubero residents report their race to be Native Hawaiian.
 Important ancestries of people in Cubero include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.